seanB888/BlakesTracker/README.md

 # Blake's Tracker 🪙

-BlakesWallet is a sleek and intuitive cryptocurrency tracking app that leverages the CoinGecko API.
+Blakes Tracker is a sleek and intuitive cryptocurrency tracking app that leverages the CoinGecko API.
 It provides users with a comprehensive overview of various cryptocurrencies, allowing them to delve into detailed statistics, descriptions, and relevant external resources.

 ![BlakesWallet Demo](https://user-images.githubusercontent.com/88250197/184780517-c7867baa-cc68-4935-a00c-2f25f904e6ca.gif)